Studentidrettsforbundet/studentidrett-backend/README.md

 ## Technologies
 This is a general overview of the technologies used in the project.
-All dependencies used are included in 'requirements.txt'.
 * [Python](https://www.python.org/)
 * [Django](https://www.djangoproject.com/)
 * [Django REST framework](https://www.django-rest-framework.org/)